Emulating \emph{ab initio} computations of infinite nucleonic matter: Summary

 We have constructed nuclear matter emulators using the \SPCC{} method that works for a large 17-dimensional \LEC{} hyperspace of $\Delta$-full \chiEFT{} at \NNLO{}.
 In particular, we have developed a small-batch voting algorithm to handle the spurious-state problem that can occur when emulating quantum many-body methods employing a non-Hermitian Hamiltonian.
 These nuclear matter emulators are then applied to $1.7 \times 10^6$ non-implausible interaction samples generated via five waves of history matching with $A=2-4$ observables.
 This allows to study properties of the \chiEFT{} model including the correlation structure between nuclear matter saturation properties and observables of finite nuclei without bias from a specific optimization scheme.
 In particular we find an increasing correlation between saturation energy/density and the ground-state energy/radius of finite nuclei as the mass number of nuclei increases.
 In addition, a positive correlation between $C_{1S0}$ and the symmetry energy slope $L$ is observed.

 Starting from the history matching samples we performed a Bayesian analysis including relevant sources of uncertainty and using a correlated error model for the nuclear \EOS{}.
 We applied the method of sampling/importance resampling method to obtain approximate samples of two parameter posterior \PDF{}s with two different calibration data sets, \Dfew{} and \Dmany{}.
 The corresponding nuclear matter predictions (given by \ppdfew{} and \ppdmany{}) illustrate the sensitivity to the calibration data.
-We found that predictions of nuclear matter properties are both more accurate and precise when incorporating the \nuc{16}{O} energy and radius in the likelihood calibration.
-We conclude that observables from heavier nuclei such as $^{16}$O are beneficial, but we note that they are not the only choice.
-It will be interesting to consider the information content of other observables, such as the $^{3}$H $\beta$ decay rate for which emulators are also available~\cite{Wesolowski:2021cni}, to monitor how they constrain the chiral interaction model and to explore whether this can lead to a satisfactory description of nucleonic matter ranging from light nuclei to infinite nuclear matter.
+We found that predictions of nuclear matter saturation is more precise when incorporating the \nuc{16}{O} energy and radius in the likelihood calibration.

+We conclude that observables from \nuc{16}{O} are informative, but we note that they are not the only choice.
+We have seen that predictions for $S$ and $L$ were not significantly affected by the addition of \nuc{16}{O} to the calibration data.
+It will therefore be interesting to explore the information content of observables from neutron-rich systems.
+Furthermore, one should also consider other few-nucleon observables, such as the $^{3}$H $\beta$ decay rate for which emulators are also available~\cite{Wesolowski:2021cni}, to monitor how they constrain the chiral interaction model and to explore whether this can lead to a satisfactory description of nucleonic matter ranging from light nuclei to infinite nuclear matter.